foxglove plant

 • All foxglove varieties have darker spots all over the blooms.

-• This plant has long stems that could reach more than 6 feet in height; foxglove flowers need plenty of sunshine to thrive, although some varieties could be placed under a partial shade.
+• This plant has long stems that could reach more than 6 feet in height; foxglove leaves need plenty of sunshine to thrive, although some varieties could be placed under partial shade.

 • Foxglove is a biennial and wildflower; in other words, they are sown and grow within the first year, then the second year they will flower and will die soon after seeding.